pdlampe/liri-node-app/README.md

 <h4>While I have not been able to get the application to function as desired, I have typed out an explanation of how I developed this application and how the application should function. </h4>

--Initite GitHub repository for project titled "liri-node-app"
+* Initite GitHub repository for project titled "liri-node-app"

--Create a package.json file by typing npm init
+* Create a package.json file by typing npm init

--Create a .gitignore file with the following three lines so they won't be committed to Github.
+* Create a .gitignore file with the following three lines so they won't be committed to Github.

 ```
 node_modules